MileHacker Logo

 Moso Island & The Big Fanafo Tree

-Located west of Efate, Moso Island is known for its conservation efforts, specifically its dugong (sea cow) sightings.
+Located west of Efate, Moso Island is known for its conservation efforts, especially its dugong (sea cow) sightings.
 It offers serene beaches and marine experiences.
 While not widely advertised, there are several impressive banyan trees (Fanafo trees) around Efate.

 Moso Island & Fanafo Tree Details